gaehlerm/SoftwareEngineering/README.md

         assert roman_number(key) == dictionary[key]
 ```

 Looking at the code it is not quite clear if this is an improvement over the original code.
 We have removed some redundancy and use only one assert.
 On the other hand the redundancy was not that bad and the old code was very easy to understand, which is maybe even more important than removing the repeating code.
-This is a decision that takes human judgement and I'm still not sure which one is the better solution.
+This is a decision that takes human judgment and I'm still not sure which one is the better solution.

 // Person example from https://youtu.be/IavOJI5OV7g?t=588 ?